 Ah the look on our little (teenagers but still my babies) cherubs face as I give these cookies away is priceless!
 I thought I’d done a pretty good job as a mum, teaching them to share.
 Apparently not!!!
 Because I’m sure these cookies would be kept in a locked safe if our children had their way.

 Rich chocolate cookies, with a hint of brownie flavour, topped with melted white chocolate and sprinkles.
-Utterly divine, decadent and delicious.
+Utterly divine, decadent and delicious and perfect for Christmas baking.

 The chocolate smell as these cookies bake will have people knocking at your front door, drawn by the aroma.
 If it could be bottled, the chocolate smell would be a hit.
 As it is, we get to bake the cookies and then eat them – sharing of course!